-The human papillomaviruses (HPV) are a family of over 100 strains of virus, of which about 30 can affect the genital area.
+The human papillomaviruses (HPV) are a family of over 100 strains of virus.
+About 30 different HPV strains can affect the genital area.
 These strains can also affect the mouth and throat.

-Genital warts were the second-most commonly diagnosed sexually transmitted infection (STI) in the UK in 2016.
+HPV is a very common sexually transmitted infection (STI).
+Most people will get some type of HPV in their life time.
+Some strains of HPV can cause genital warts or cancers, while others may not do any harm or cause symptoms.
 There are especially high rates in young people, although vaccination against HPV for young women has reduced numbers of infections significantly.
 Young gay men have been found to have particularly high rates of anal HPV in some research.
 Having HPV has also been linked to a higher risk of becoming infected with HIV in some research.

 Some strains of HPV can lead to cervical or anal cancer.
 The risk of this is higher in people with HIV because there is more chance that the virus will become re-activated due to loss of immunity, although both cervical and anal cancer are relatively rare in people with HIV.
 Very rarely, high-risk types of HPV can also cause vulval, vaginal, penile and some mouth and throat cancers.
 Being on HIV treatment, with an undetectable viral load, and having a higher CD4 cell count (certainly over 200) can reduce the risk of developing HPV-related cancers.

 HPV can be contracted during unprotected anal, vaginal or, rarely, oral sex.
-It can also be passed on through other close physical contact with the genital area or by sharing sex toys, even if the infected partner has no obvious signs or symptoms of HPV.
+It can also be passed on through other skin-to-skin contact with the genital area or by sharing sex toys, even if the partner doesn’t have any genital warts.
 It is possible to have more than one strain of HPV at any time.